rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 }
 ```

 `$mvar` is called a _metavariable_.
-Unlike normal variables, rather than binding
+Unlike normal variables, rather than
-to a value in a computation, a metavariable binds _at compile time_ to a tree of
+binding to a value in a computation, a metavariable binds _at compile time_ to
-_tokens_.
-A _token_ zero or more symbols that together have some meaning.
-For
-example, in our example definition, `print`, `$mvar`, `=>`, `{` are all tokens
+a tree of _tokens_.
+A _token_ is a single "unit" of the grammar, such as an
-(though that's not an exhaustive list).
-There are also other special tokens,
+identifier (e.g., `foo`) or punctuation (e.g., `=>`).
+There are also other
-such as `EOF`, which indicates that there are no more tokens.
-The process of
+special tokens, such as `EOF`, which indicates that there are no more tokens.
+Token trees resulting from paired parentheses-like characters (`(`...`)`,
+`[`...`]`, and `{`...`}`) -- they include the open and close and all the tokens
+in between (we do require that parentheses-like characters be balanced).
+Having
-producing a stream of tokens from the raw bytes of the source file is called
+macro expansion operate on token streams rather than the raw bytes of a source
+file abstracts away a lot of complexity.
+The macro expander (and much of the
+rest of the compiler) doesn't really care that much about the exact line and
+column of some syntactic construct in the code; it cares about what constructs
+are used in the code.
+Using tokens allows us to care about _what_ without
-_lexing_.
-For more information about _lexing_, see the [Parsing
+worrying about _where_.
+For more information about tokens, see the
-chapter][parsing] of this book.
+[Parsing][parsing] chapter of this book.

 Whenever we refer to the "example _invocation_", we mean the following snippet: